borhansahed/discord_clone/README.md

 ## Getting Started

-To experience the Discord app in action, visit our live demo [here](https://lnkd.in/gNew8DmK).
+To experience the Discord app in action, visit our live demo [here](https://discord-mdsahed1099-gmailcom.vercel.app/).

-For access to the source code and to start building with our tech stack, check out our code repository [here](https://lnkd.in/gF86iVY7).

 ## Contributing

 We welcome contributions from the community to make our app even better.
 Please refer to our [contribution guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.